 Media Contact: Erin Meadows

-BOSTON – Research presented this week at The Liver Meeting® -- held by the American Association for the Study of Liver Diseases -- suggests the United States Veteran Healthcare Administration could potentially cure almost all U.S. veterans in its care who have hepatitis C (HCV) within two-to-three years.
+BOSTON – Research presented this week at The Liver Meeting® -- held by the American Association for the Study of Liver Diseases -- shows a recent plateau of chronic hepatitis B patients listed for liver transplantation, but a continued rise in liver cancer among these patients.

-Dr. Ioannou will present the study entitled “Towards eradication of hepatitis C virus infection in the Veterans Affairs national healthcare system: a study of 107,079 antiviral treatment regimens administered from 1999-2015” at John B. Hynes Veterans Memorial Convention Center in Boston on Monday, November 14 at 5:45pm in Ballroom BC.
-The corresponding abstract (number 227) can be found in the journal, HEPATOLOGY – Special Issue: The 67th Annual Meeting of the American Association for the Study of Liver Diseases: The Liver Meeting 2016.
+The study entitled “Despite Plateauing of Chronic Hepatitis B Virus (HBV) Patients Listed for Liver Transplantation, the Proportion of Patients With HBV-Related Hepatocellular Carcinoma Continues to Rise” will be presented by Kellie Young, MD at John B. Hynes Veterans Memorial Convention Center in Boston on Monday, November 14 in Room 210 at 3pm.
+The corresponding abstract (number 211) can be found in the journal, Hepatology – Special Issue: The 67th Annual Meeting of the American Association for the Study of Liver Diseases: The Liver Meeting 2016.

 About the AASLD